 Furthermore, the law dictates that riders should ride on the far-most right-side of the road that is headed in the direction they are traveling; going against traffic is illegal and dangerous.

+Who is at fault for a bicycle accident depends on the circumstances of the collision.
+Often, a party who receives a police ticket for a traffic violation will be found liable for the ensuing accident.
 Cyclists must follow the same traffic laws as motorists and can be ticketed for similar infractions such as running a stop sign or riding under the influence.

 Common Causes Of Bike Accidents